 I sat up, taking off my gloves, burying my face in my hands, thinking hard.
 I’ve found myself in a pitch black room or I remembered I could not see a thing when my lamp light died away, because I made a dreadful mistake.
 But now I can see very clearly as in daylight the contents of the cellar and the structure of the walls.
 Even the silence felt different and I could recognise the indistinctive noises in the soil above my head.

-„I should be dead.“ I announced to anyone particular, carefully mapping the throat with my shaking fingertips.
-Hair locks were glued together by dried blood and dust, scratching my fingers.
+„I should be dead.“ I announced to anyone in particular, carefully mapping the throat with my shaking fingertips.
+Hair locks were glued together with dried blood and dust, scratching my fingers.
 The skin underneath it, though, felt soft and intact.

 I holstered the gun, picked my stuff and turned to leave.
 The sun rays streamed through the aperture, lighting the exit.
 How long have I been out of my senses?
 A day?
 A week?

 I approached the beam with caution. „What if…“ I outstretched my gloveless arm before me and the gleaming light warmed the palm of my hand.
 The autumnal sun was as pleasant as always and I perceived the shivering blue and golden aura, emanating from my fingers.
 I’ve been fascinated by it and swinging up through the hole I faced the sun absolutely mesmerised.
 My pupils adapted to the sharp daylight in an instant and the surrounding world exploded with vivid colours of shades beyond shades.
 A symphony of sounds from near and far filled my ears and the trees around me emanated with a silver aura.
 I looked up to the tree canopy and I was able to see the stars beyond the sunlight.
 I felt and sensed all the life surrounding me in the middle of a fairytale forest.
 When focused I could suppress or enhance the way I saw everything and it was beautiful.